NishantAidasani/Excel_Project/Analysis_Project_2/README.md

 The dataset used for this project contains real-world data science job information from 2023.
 It includes detailed information on:

-- Job titles
+- Job title
-- Salaries
+- Salary
-- Locations
+- Country
 - Skills

 # The Analysis